 Here are the instructions from Google for adding your favicon:

-How our community should optimize for this change
+How our community should optimize for Google mobile changes

 To ensure that your brand remains fully optimized for the opportunities this change presents, we recommend the following steps.

 - Carefully select your favicon and set it up following the steps and guidelines outlined above.
 This image offers you an excellent chance for branding and should not be passed over.